tristanguigue/password-extraction/README.md

 ```
     score_guess = score_before + score_after * self.factor_after
 ```
-- For every word in the array we add the normalized occurence of the word in the dictionary at that position.
-We multiply this socre by a factor depending on the distance of the work to the password.
+- For every word in the array we add its popularity at that position.
+We multiply this score by a factor depending on the distance of the word to the password.
 ```
     scoring_word = 'password'
     position = 1 # index is 1 so distance is 2
     score_word = words_before_password[position][scoring_word] * self.ponderate(self.exponential_factor, position)
 ```
-- We also add the score given by the occurence of that  word in the dictionary on both sides of the given position.
-This gives us the chance to give value to a word that is very frequent at a different position with respect to the password then it is in the evaluated sentence.
+- We also add the score given by the popularity of the word on both sides of the given position.
+This gives us the chance to give value to a word that is very popular at a different position with respect to the password than it is in the evaluated sentence.
 ```
     scoring_word = 'password'
     position = 1